How to make custom type binders for Play! Forms

 *In a messages file, if you set something like, forms.invalid.uuid={0} is invalid, then you're going to see the first argument given to the FormError where that {0} is.

-A Mapping had a bit more methods than just bind
+A Mapping had a bit more methods than just bind and unbind, however

 they're very easily composable, allowing the creation of custom type